vktr274/cnn-affect-recognition/README.md

 ## Conclusion

-Considering we tried multiple different models with different hyperparameters and different datasets, we can say that the dataset we used is not good enough to train a model that can recognize face expressions really well.
+Considering we tried multiple different models with different hyperparameters and different dataset sizes, we can say that the dataset we used is not good enough to train a model that can recognize face expressions well.
 The best results we achieved were with the ResNet50 model pretrained on ImageNet with the larger dataset with improved labels.

 In conclusion, the dataset would need to contain more images with more variations of the same expression or it would need to be preprocessed with different techniques, e.g. centering the face in the image, background removal, watermark removal, etc. Another option might be that the images are already well preprocessed and the labels are inconsistent.
 In that case, the labels would need to be improved.

 ## References